-- The council has recently trained all staff on the new General Data Protection Regulations (GDPR) using an e-learning package. - The council has appointed a Data Protection Officer who is responsible for ensuring the council's compliance with the Date Protection Act 2018 and the incorporated GDPR. - Information Asset Registers are in place to demonstrate the council knows what data it processes, where it is stored and how it is shared internally and externally. - Information is stored securely and confidential waste disposal arrangements are in place.
+- All Council staff have received training on the new Data Protection Act 2018 and the incorporated General Data Protection Regulations (GDPR) using an e-learning package. - The council has appointed a Data Protection Officer who is responsible for ensuring the council's compliance with the Date Protection Act 2018 and the incorporated GDPR. - Information Asset Registers are in place to demonstrate the council knows what data it processes, where it is stored and how it is shared internally and externally. - Information is stored securely and confidential waste disposal arrangements are in place.
 Regular security sweeps of the council's buildings take place to test compliance. - Key performance data is regularly reviewed for accuracy by internal audit.